A Quiet Place (opera): Revisions

 After being panned by critics – "to call the result a pretentious failure is putting it kindly" – Bernstein and Wadsworth withdrew the opera and revised it.
 Some scenes were cut, and Trouble in Tahiti was incorporated as two flashbacks, becoming (most of) act 2 of a new three-act structure.
 This version was given in 1984 at La Scala in Milan and at Washington Opera.
 The work was revised again and subsequently performed at the Vienna State Opera with the ORF Symphonie Orchester under the composer's baton in April 1986.
-Wendy White sang Dinah.
 These performances were recorded by Deutsche Grammophon for commercial release.

 Later performances

 The UK premiere was in December 1988 at the Corn Exchange Theatre, Cambridge, with the composer in attendance.
 In October 2010 New York City Opera presented the New York premiere of the opera (in any version) in a production by Christopher Alden.
 In contrast to earlier responses, which had been lukewarm, Alden's production drew high praise from both critics and audiences.